Last updated on

 These Terms of Service govern your use of this website and the legal services provided by Charlie Sherrard KC.
 By using this website or instructing Charlie Sherrard KC, you agree to these terms.

 Charlie Sherrard KC is a practising barrister at 2BR Chambers, 95 Chancery Lane, London, WC2A 1DT.
-As a barrister, I am regulated by the Bar Standards Board and must comply with the Bar Standards Board Handbook.
+As a barrister, he is regulated by the Bar Standards Board and must comply with the Bar Standards Board Handbook.

 Contact the Clerks: